Physical aspects of symmetry breaking in Bose gases at thermal equilibrium: Theoretical Model

 \subsection{Elementary model for time evolution}

-An elementary understanding of the time evolution for the Bose gas that is mathematically described in terms of a non-local order parameter can be obtained considering the Bose gas as a very simple model for an elementary quantum clock.
+An elementary understanding of the time evolution for the Bose gas that is mathematically described in terms of a non-local order parameter can be obtained by considering the Bose gas as a very simple model for an elementary quantum clock.
 From forward and backward propagating photons in a microwave cavity, measurements of the number of outcoupled photons at the edges of the microwave cavity after a certain (oscillation) time interval $\tau_0$ from the interaction with the external environment can be obtained.
 At each measurement cycle, the photon field can hence be assumed to get in thermal equilibrium with a second source from the contact with the external environment, realized by the emission of photons that are outcoupled from the microwave cavity after each oscillation cycle.
-In such a setup, both the forward as well as the backward propagating field define a (forward and backward) direction of time, and the symmetry-preserving time variable evolves in units of a quantized variable $\tau_0$.
+In such a setup, both the forward as well as backward propagating fields define a (forward and backward) direction of time, and the symmetry-preserving time variable evolves in units of a quantized variable $\tau_0$.

-It is only at the Boltzmann equilibrium with vanishing chemical potential (which is derived for the equilibrium with the thermal external environment from particle number conservation at definite temperature), where both fields are exactly equal at multiples of this time interval, where the total system interacts with the thermal environment, which can be regarded as a measurement process that defines a macroscopic variable with the temperature $T$.
-Thus, the two field components $\psi_+(t)$ and $\psi_-(t)$ entail a symmetry property concerning a period $\tau_0$ that leads to the (parameter dependent) quantization of the time variable, $t=m\tau_0$, with integer values of $m$, where
+It is only at the Boltzmann equilibrium with vanishing chemical potential (which is derived for the equilibrium with the thermal external environment from particle number conservation at a definite temperature), where both fields are exactly equal at multiples of this time interval, and the total system interacts with the thermal environment.
+This can be regarded as a measurement process that defines a macroscopic variable with the temperature $T$.
+Thus, the two field components $\psi_+(t)$ and $\psi_-(t)$ entail a symmetry property concerning a period $\tau_0$ that leads to the (parameter-dependent) quantization of the time variable, $t=m\tau_0$, with integer values of $m$, where

 Coherent phases $\phi_{\bf{k}}(t)$ in Eq. (\ref{eq.5}) can be directly mathematically obtained from the partial chemical potentials $\mu_{\bf{k}}$ of the atomic quantum field modes, through the relation $\phi_{\bf{k}}(t) = {\rm Re}\lbrace\frac{\mu_{\bf{k}}t}{\hbar}\rbrace$.
 Hence, the partial chemical potentials can be quantified by the conservation of the average total number of particles in the Bose gas, from the fact that